 #3 Detoxify The Liver

 Milk thistle is the go-to herb for cleaning out the liver.
 If you’re using human capsules, assume the dose is for a 150 pound person and give your dog an amount based on his body weight.
 For extra strength, you can add glutathione to the milk thistle (again, at the same dose if it’s a human product).
+If it’s a liver detox product for dogs, follow the directions.

 Don’t use milk thistle long-term … give it only for 2 – 4 weeks at a time and then continue every month or two.